-The mission of the Japanese Friendship Garden Society of San Diego is to educate, engage, and inspire present and future generations of diverse backgrounds about Japanese culture and community legacy through exhibits, programs, and the preservation of a Japanese garden.
+The mission of the Japanese Friendship Garden Society of San Diego is to develop a traditional garden as a center to educate, engage, and inspire people of diverse backgrounds about Japanese culture and community legacy.

 Today, the Japanese Friendship Garden is visited annually by close to 100,000 people from all over United States and around the world.
 The Garden is our gift to the citizens of San Diego as we continue to provide the community with educational programs to foster better understanding of Japanese culture.
 We are thankful to the citizens of San Diego who have helped in throughout our development.
 We feel it is our responsibility to build upon this legacy and continue to promote friendship among diverse cultures.

 The Japanese Friendship Garden is a member of the Balboa Park Cultural Partnership, a collaboration of 26 arts, science, and culture institutions in Balboa Park.
 By working together we produce major outcomes that no single organization could achieve alone.
 Benefits of our Partnership include: